rzach/ucalgmthesis/README.md

   load.
 Try compiling without the font option to see if that's the problem.

-- `times`, `palatino`, and `libertine` options load the `newtxmath` or `newpxmath` packages.
+- The font options all load the `newtxmath` or `newpxmath` packages.
   These have to be loaded after `amsthm`, so the class loads `amsthm` before it sets up these fonts.
 If you don't want that, leave out the font option, load the font in your main document preamble, then call `\manuscriptthesis` or `\fullpagethesis` to set the right page dimensions based on the new font.

-- `garamond` and `utopia` use the `mathdesign` package, which has a buggy `\hrulefill` command.
-The package tries to correct this.

 - `garamond` uses the `garamondx` package.
 This package has a restrictive license and is thus not included in the TeXLive